 “O faithless and twisted generation…”

-My tendency when reading this statement is to always think of it as applying to someone else other than myself.
+My tendency when reading this statement is to always think of it as applying to someone other than myself.
 I wonder if you have this same tendency?
 Jesus obviously couldn’t be referring to me because I am a believer, right?
 I am not the faithless one.
 Yet, when I survey my actions and my constant battle with evil thoughts, I am led to believe that maybe, just maybe, Jesus is talking to me more than to whoever these other folks are that I imagine.
 To truly get a grasp on who Jesus is and what He brings to my life is more than I can understand and internalize.
 Even as I type this I struggle with selfish anger and self control.
-How can I have so much and have known Jesus for so long and still think and act like a heathen?
+How can I have known Jesus for so long and still think and act like a heathen?

 God have mercy.
 Your mercy is our only hope.